CORE Team Leadership Guide:

 Laying The Foundation For A Disciplemaking Culture

-A CORE Team is a small, committed group of disciplemakers who live out and model the culture you want to multiply.
+A CORE Team is a small, committed group of disciplemakers who live out and model the culture they want to multiply.
 Without this team, a disciplemaking movement won’t gain depth or momentum.
 Culture change starts here—with people, not programs.

 Relational Resilience - They stay rooted in Christ and in one another, even through tension, hardship, or setbacks.